Fomitopsis mounceae: Description

 Fomitopsis mounceae is typically fan-like in shape, with distinct bands usually brown or red in colour.
 It can have a resinous, sticky coating.
 As the conks age, they often become bumpy or warty.
 The cap is 8-25 cm wide and 5-12 cm thick at the base.

 The underside of the conk is typically white or yellow in colour, with 3–6 round pores per millimetre.
 If broken open, the inside is yellowish, or sometimes woody and brown, with no distinct bands.
 It stains brown in KOH.

 The spore print is whitish to cream.

 Similar species

 Fomitopsis ochracea is very similar but always lacks a red, orange or yellow zone; F. ochracea chars if burnt, while F. mounceae melts.
-Fomitopsis schrenkii is found in the Southwest.
+Fomitopsis schrenkii is found in the Southwest, Great Plains, and Rocky Mountains.
 Ganoderma applanatum usually lacks a blackish zone on the cap and its pores stain dark brown.
 Species of Fomes are usually taller than wide.